CEED/libCEED/doc/libCEED.md

 }
 ```

+A `CeedQFunction` performs independent operations at each
+quadrature point and the interface is intended to facilitate
+vectorization.
+The second argument is an expected vector length.
+If
+greater than 1, the caller must ensure that the number of quadrature
+points `Q` is divisible by the vector length.
+This is often
+satisfied automatically due to the element size or by batching elements
+together to facilitate vectorization in other stages, and can always be
+ensured by padding.
+The data at quadrature points, `qdata`, is
+opaque to the library and can be of any type; it is of type
+`CeedScalar` here because it simply stores a weight.
+The
+evaluation mode `CEED_EVAL_INTERP` for both inputs and outputs
+indicates that the mass operator only contains terms of the form

+    $$ \int_\Omega v f_0(u) $$

+where $v$ are test functions.
+More general operators, such as those of the form

+    $$ \int_\Omega v f_0(u, \nabla u) + \nabla v \cdot f_1(u, \nabla u) $$

+can be expressed using a bitwise or `CEED_EVAL_INTERP | CEED_EVAL_GRAD`,
+in which case the callback will receive multiple inputs (outputs).

+In addition to the function pointers (`setup` and `mass`),
+`CeedQFunction` constructors take a string representation
+specifying where the source for the implementation is found.
+This is
+used by backends that support Just-In-Time (JIT) compilation (i.e., OCCA) to
+compile for coprocessors.

 The **B** operators for the mesh nodes, `bx`, and the unknown field, `bu`, are
 defined in the `CeedBasisCreateTensorH1Lagrange` calls.
 In this case, both the
 mesh and unknown field use H1 Lagrange finite elements of order 1 and 4